opensearch-project/project-website/README.md

-## opensearch.org website
+# opensearch.org website

-This repo contains the source for the opensearch.org website
+This repo contains the source for the opensearch.org website.

+## Contributing

+We welcome contributions!
+Please see our [CONTRIBUTING](CONTRIBUTING.md) page to learn more about how to contribute to the website.

 ## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+If you discover potential security issues, see the reporting instructions on our [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) page for more information.

 ## License
 This project is licensed under the BSD-3-Clause License.